anthony-wang/CrabNet/README.md

 (`conda`).
 In addition to using `.csv` files, it allows direct passing of Pandas DataFrames as training and validation datasets, similar to [automatminer](https://hackingmaterials.lbl.gov/automatminer/).
-It also exposes many of the model parameters at the top-level via `get_model`.
+It also exposes many of the model parameters at the top-level via `CrabNet` and uses the `sklearn`-like "instantiate, fit, predict" workflow.
 An `extend_features` is implemented which allows utilization of data other than the elemental compositions (e.g. state variables such as temperature or applied load).
-These changes make CrabNet portable and extensible, and will be incorporated into the parent repository at a later date.
+These changes make CrabNet portable, extensible, and more broadly applicable, and will be incorporated into the parent repository at a later date.
 Please refer to the [CrabNet documentation](https://crabnet.readthedocs.io) for details on installation and usage.
 If you find CrabNet useful, please consider citing the [following publication](https://doi.org/10.1038/s41524-021-00545-1) in npj Computational Materials:

 ## Citing